Skip to main content

 WHAT TO EXPECT: 3MT TIMELINE

-Submit a video of your presentation by Thursday, Feb.
-13 by 11:59 p.m.
+Submit your entry to the competition by Sunday, Feb.
+8 at 11:59 pm.
 The video should cover:

 • What are you researching?